darkharasho/TopStatsAIO/README.md

 npm start
 ```

-To test the auto-update flow in development, pass the `--dev-update`
+To test the auto-update flow in development, copy
+`dev-app-update.yml.example` to `dev-app-update.yml` and update the URL to
-flag to the start command:
+point to your update server.
+Then pass the `--dev-update` flag to the start
+command:

 ```bash
 npm start -- --dev-update